 - Close contact with electrical equipment (e.g., battery chargers, electric machines, electric motors, welding equipment, etc.) and other ozone-generating devices

 - The lack of usage or proper storage

 Each factor above develops under different conditions yet poses the same risk.
 Suppose you install two twin items for two vehicles – one for normal operation and the other for garage parking.
 Moving tires tend to last longer than the rest as those protective compounds are activated.

-The more determinants are involved, or the more extreme the influence, the faster your items damage.
+The more determinants are involved, or the more extreme the influence, the faster your items damaged.
 That’s why owners always get the advice to take comprehensive maintenance of their tires.